Our mission is to enrich lives through singing and the support of music education.

 This program provides funding to support Middle Tennessee school music programs or non-profits with a music education mission.
 Organizations receiving our grant funding to date include: Apollo Middle Prep, Bellevue Middle School, Creswell Middle Prep, I.T.
 Creswell Arts Magnet Middle School, Ezell-Harding Christian School, H.B.
 Williams Elementary School, John Overton High School, Lakeview Design Center, Music City Youth Orchestra, Nashville Notes Homeschool Music Association, Oliver Middle School, VSA Tennessee, and Youth Empowerment through Arts and Humanities.

 This program provides a college scholarship for graduating high school seniors pursuing a music education degree.
 Recipients to date include: Michael Collins, graduate of McGavock High School, Kasey Hammond, graduate of Hendersonville High School, Dexter Lowe, graduate of White House High School, Bryan Sanders, graduate of Hendersonville High School, and Olivia Zemer, graduate of Columbia Academy.

 This program introduces young singers to the exciting art of a cappella singing.
 A cappella is enjoying resurgence in popularity through network TV programs like Glee and The Sing-Off.
 Many music educators struggle to convince boys to participate in school choral programs and have come to realize that introducing young men to a cappella singing (performed well) provides the much needed hook to capture and retain their boys.
 The program provides program participants with a combination of technical and artistic vocal and performance training.
 Some of the world-class clinicians collaborating with the Nashville Singers to lead these programs include Dr. Kirby Shaw, Dr. Cedric Dent, and Derric Johnson.

 Each year, the Nashville Singers also recognize an outstanding music educator by presenting the annual Carol Crittenden Arts Advocate of the Year Award.
-Previous recipients of this award include Carol Crittenden, Margaret Campbelle-Holman, J. Jeff Beckman, Dr. Carol Nies, and Ron Alley.
+Previous recipients of this award include Carol Crittenden, Margaret Campbelle-Holman, J. Jeff Beckman, Dr. Carol Nies, Ron Alley, and Brenda Gregory.